Tenant Subscription

 How tenant provisioning works

 In CAP Operator, a valid tenant for an application is represented by the CAPTenant resource.
-It references the CAPApplication it belongs to and specifies the details of the SAP BTP subaccount representing the tenant.
+It references the CAPApplication it belongs to and specifies the details of the SAP BTP subaccount that represents the tenant.

 apiVersion: sme.sap.com/v1alpha1